Requirements to Become an Approved Vendor

 4. Minimum Equity StandardCompliance Planoran Equity Eligible Contractor (EEC) Application

 Illinois Shines program participants are required to comply with the Minimum Equity Standard (MES) requirements.
 More information about this requirement can be found on the Equity Accountability System page and the 2025-26 Program Year MES Compliance Plan Form for new Designees can be submitted, at this link.
+Designees are required to renew their status annually.

 Alternatively, registrants qualifying as an Equity Eligible Contractor (EEC) may submit an EEC application form with their Designee registration.
 More information on EEC eligibility criteria and how to apply can be found on theBecome an Equity Eligible Contractor (EEC) page.